Baseflow/flutter-geolocator/README.md

 <uses-permission android:name="android.permission.ACCESS_BACKGROUND_LOCATION" />
 ```

-> **NOTE:** Specifying the `ACCESS_COARSE_LOCATION` permission results in location updates with an accuracy approximately equivalent to a city block.
-It might take a long time (minutes) before you will get your first locations fix as `ACCESS_COARSE_LOCATION` will only use the network services to calculate the position of the device.
-More information can be found [here](https://developer.android.com/training/location/retrieve-current#permissions).
+> **NOTE:** Specifying the `ACCESS_COARSE_LOCATION` permission results in only being allowed to request a location with the `getLastKnownPosition` method.
+The accuracy can be very precise or could be the equivalent to a city block.
+If the phone already knows where he is this results in a quick response, but it could also take a long time (minutes) before you will get your first locations fix.

 </details>